 Diabetic feet are often damaged feet.
 Up to 70% of people with diabetes eventually develop peripheral neuropathy (nerve damage) in the feet.
 Circulatory problems exacerbate foot damage, leading to slow-healing wounds, ulcers, and possibly even amputation.
-Board-certified podiatrist William Martin, DPM, at Foot & Ankle Specialty Clinic is a specialist in diabetic foot care who can tailor affordable care for your needs at two convenient locations in Logan and Tooele, Utah.
+Board-certified podiatrist William Martin, DPM, and experienced podiatrist Adam Burke, DPM, at Foot & Ankle Specialty Clinic are experts in diabetic foot care and can tailor affordable care for your needs at two convenient locations in Logan and Tooele, Utah.
 To visit the podiatry practice that treats you like family, call or use the online booking tool anytime.

 Uncontrolled blood sugar (high blood glucose) damages your nervous and circulatory systems.
 Many people with diabetes develop peripheral neuropathy, or nerve damage, in their feet.